West Valley City Adoption Lawyer

-West Valley City adoption attorney Darwin Overson can help advocate on your behalf and guide you through understanding your rights and responsibilities, so that your new family gets off to a strong legal start.
-To set up a completely free and confidential case evaluation, call the offices of Overson Law, PLLC today – (801) 758-2287.
+West Valley City adoption attorney Darwin Overson can help advocate on your behalf and guide you through your rights and responsibilities so that your new family gets off to a strong legal start.
+To set up a completely free and confidential case evaluation, call the offices of Overson Law, PLLC today at (801) 758-2287.

-Who is Allowed to Adopt Children in Utah?
+Who is Allowed to Adopt Children in West Valley City?
 Requirements for Adoptive Parents

 Adoption is subject to various restrictions on prospective parents.
 Under Utah’s laws, you must be able to meet the following criteria in order to legally adopt a child:

 - You must be a legal adult (i.e. at least 18 years of age).

 - You must either be married and have consent from your spouse, or be single and not currently living with anyone else.